Olympic Triathlon Training: What Is Zone 5 / VO2 Max?

 SUMMARY:

-Zone 5 — 93–100% of max heart rate, 106–120% of FTP, and above 105% of CSS swim speed (RPE 9–10) — is the high-intensity zone used to improve VO2 max across swim, bike, and run.
-It feels extremely hard, just below your maximum effort, and is performed in short intervals with generous recovery.
-Training in Zone 5 increases speed, power, and the ability to sustain surges during middle-distance racing.
+Zone 5, at 93–100% of max heart rate, 106–120% of FTP and above 105% of CSS swim speed (RPE 9–10), is the high-intensity zone used to improve VO2 max across swim, bike and run.
+It feels extremely hard and is performed in short intervals with full recovery.
+Training in Zone 5 builds speed, power and the ability to respond to surges during middle-distance racing.

 Why Zone 5 Training Matters in Olympic Triathlon?